Someone's Leaked Federal Covid-19 Hospitalization Data

 Panchadsaram said that the HHS is sitting on vital information that could prove incredibly useful to researchers and health leaders.
 Most importantly, health data at this scale simply isn’t available anywhere else.

 “That stuff isn’t easy to find at a national level.
-There’s no one place [publicly] you can go to get all that data,” he told the outlet.
+There’s no one place [publicly] you can go to get all that data,” he told NPR.

 For its part, the HHS said that it’s committed to being as transparent as possible while still preserving privacy.
 As far as whose privacy exactly it wants to protect, your guess is as good as mine.
 Screenshots of the reports shared by NPR didn’t appear to contain any personal information about the patients at each hospital.